dmlc/dgl/examples/pytorch/model_zoo/README.md

 Model Zoo
 ==========

-Here's example to use model zoo.
+Here's example for using model zoo.